C minor key chords

 Cm7 Dm7b5 Ebmaj7 Fm7 Gm7 Abmaj7 Bb7

-To notice is that the key now includes a half-diminished chord (ii7b5) and a dominant seventh chord (VII7) in addition the minor and major chords.
+Note that the key now includes a half-diminished chord (ii7b5) and a dominant seventh chord (VII7) in addition to the minor and major chords.

 Cm chord progressions